-Envahisseurs is a global project directed by dancer and director Deicy Sanches and dancer and designer Teddy Sanches.
+Envahisseurs is a collective made up of dancer and director Deicy Sanches and dancer and designer Teddy Sanches.

-This is how Teddy and Deicy use a global artistic approach to express their vision: a battle using wearable props at the Centre Pompidou in 2019, a film on film exhibited at the Palais de Tokyo as part of the Audi Talents prize, a research into clothing at Villa Kujoyama, performances for Nuit Blanche Kyoto, les Chichas de la pensée, at the Collection Lambert...
+This is how Teddy and Deicy express their vision through a global artistic approach: a battle made possible by garment-scale equipment at the Centre Pompidou in 2019, a film on film exhibited at the Palais de Tokyo as part of the Audi Talents prize, research on clothing at the Villa Kujoyama, performances for Nuit Blanche Kyoto, the Chichas de la pensée, at the Collection Lambert and recently a carte blanche at Bozar Brussels with talks, screenings and a performance.

 © Jeremy Cardoso